Private/Public keypair

 openssl rsa -in ~/.ssh/key.pem -out ~/.ssh/key.pub -outform PEM -pubout

-NOTE The whole mechanism revolves around keeping the secret key key.pem
+NOTE The whole mechanism revolves around keeping the secret key key.pem,

 well, secret.
 This is the only critical part of the scheme.

-Everything else, can be either public (eg, key.pub
+Everything else, can be either public (eg, key.pub) or stored without too

-much concern for security (eg, the .enc
+much concern for security (eg, the .enc encrypted files).

 Encrypt the archive